Promitheas Patras B.C.: Promitheas Patras Youth Development Program

 Since the summer of 2014, Promitheas Patras has run a "Youth Development Program" of sports scholarships.
 The program's aim is to combine sports with education, and to help children with sports talent, physical and athletic skills, and a willingness to compete in sports, to be able to combine both sports and education; by using and maximizing their athletic capabilities, while at the same time, maintaining their school performance.
 It includes children who are at secondary school age, and that have special abilities in the sport of basketball.

 For the club's youth academy athletes, diligence in their school lessons is a prerequisite.
 For those children, ASP Promitheas created the "NOUS" scholarship program.
 The program's scholarship includes full financial coverage of the expenses by the club's association for: the athlete's accommodations in Patras (in the hostel of Dim. & Lilis Stavropoulou, located in Kastellokampos, Patras, in air conditioned student dormitories), their daily nutritional needs, their transportation needs, their sports clothing, and their education.
-The club also covers the tuition fees of the youth athletes, at Panou Schools, in Nafpaktos, which is the region's top secondary level educational institution.
+The club also covers the tuition fees of the youth athletes, at Kotronis Schools, in Nafpaktos, which is the region's top secondary level educational institution.

 The Promitheas Youth Development Program has enjoyed multiple successes, having finished in 2nd place in the Panou Schools competition in Kavala, in 2016, in 3rd place in the 2017 Nicosia Schools competition, and in 1st place in the 2018 Archaia Olympia Schools competition, at the Panhellenic Lyceum Championships.
 In total, they have earned one gold medal, one silver medal, and one bronze medal, while competing against the Lyceums of all of Greece.